 MKRC assures that no person shall, as provided by Federal and State civil rights laws, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity.
-MKRC further ensures every effort will be made to promote non-discrimination in all programs and activities, whether or not those programs and activities are federally funded.
+MKRC further ensures every effort will be made to promote non-discrimination in all programs and activities regardless of federal funding status.

-The MKRC's Title VI Policy meets the objectives of the FTA Master Agreement which governs all entities applying for FTA funding, including MKRC and its third-party contractors by promoting actions that:
+MKRC's Title VI Policy exceeds the objectives of the FTA Master Agreement which governs all entities applying for FTA funding, including MKRC and its third-party contractors by promoting actions that:

-- A. Ensure that the level and quality of transportation service is provided without regard to race, color, or national origin. - B. Identify and address, as appropriate, disproportionally high and adverse effects of programs and activities on minority populations and low-income populations. - C. Promote the full and fair participation of all affected Title VI populations in transportation decision making. - D. Prevent the denial, reduction, or delay in benefits related to programs and activities that benefit minority populations or low-income populations. - E. Ensure meaningful access to programs and activities by persons with Limited English Proficiency (LEP).
+- A. Ensure that the level and quality of transportation service is provided without regard to race, color, national origin, sexual orientation, gender identity, age, disability, marital status, citizenship, genetic information, English proficiency, prior incarceration status, or veteran status. - B. Identify and address, as appropriate, disproportionally high and adverse effects of programs and activities on minority and low-income populations. - C. Promote the full and fair participation of all affected Title VI populations in transportation decision-making. - D. Prevent the denial, reduction, or delay in benefits related to programs and activities that benefit minority or low-income populations. - E. Ensure meaningful access to programs and activities to persons with Limited English Proficiency (LEP).